cooperda00/rp-fin-group/src/markdown-services/portfolioManagement.md

 * Portfolio management including analysis of risk, return requirements, diversification and cash flow forecasting.

-* A dedicated qualified adviser appointed to your account.
+* A dedicated qualified advisor appointed to your account.

 * Full discretionary management options.